Friends of Stanley Park and Salisbury Woodland, Blackpool

 There is a dazzling array of family events and attractions.
 The award winning Blackpool Model Village and Gardens is guaranteed to bring smiles and laugher to visitors whilst they marvel at the many handcrafted models set within attractive gardens.
 Enjoy the park in a more gentile fashion by hiring a boat to explore the parks expansive lake.
 For those who like a less energetic experience, travel on the children?s shuttle train or have a picnic!
 Participate in one of our many events including guided walks, children?s activities, shows and musical extravaganzas.

 Stanley Park has a long sporting history and offers the best facilities in town including tennis, trampolines, skateboarding, BMX, pitch and putt, trim trail, bowling, basketball, football, rugby and play facilities for children of all ages.
 The park contains its own Stanley Park Golf Course designed by famous architects Harry Shapland Holt and Dr Alastair Mackenzie, Blackpool Cricket Ground, Athletic Arena and Blackpool Sports Centre.
-You can also undertake fishing in the lake in designated areas.
-Charges for fishing in the lake are as follows: £50 per year for adults/ £2 per day for those under 16 / £4 per day per rod.
-Membership applications may be obtained from the boathouse.
+You can also undertake fishing in the lake in designated areas, pay at the Lakeside Ice Cream Stall.

 Stanley Park is open all year, from dawn till dusk.

-The Visitor Centre is now only open in season on certain days.
+The Visitor Centre is open Tuesday to Sunday in season and on certain days in winter.